developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/customize/button/index.md

 ### buttonTransparency

-Used to specify ButtonBar transparency as a percentage from 0-100 (0=opaque; 100=fully transparent).
+Used to specify ButtonBar transparency as a percentage from 0 (opaque) to 100 (fully transparent).

 #### Example